ThePhD/ThePhD.github.io/_posts/2025-12-30-The Cost of a Closure II.markdown

 It goes to show that having what the Closures WIP ISO C proposal asks for both C++-style Lambdas and C-style "Capture Functions" (nested functions that do not have the design, ABI issues, and Implementation Baggage of regular GNU Nested Functions)[^capture-functions] **along with** a Wide Function Pointer type would be better than trying to figure out a magic `static` or magic `thread_local` style of implementation.

 We are not sure what to think of the Local Functions and Function Literals proposals[^local-literal-functions], because neither of them try to allow you to access local variables.
-Which is 90%[^stat-90] of the reason anyone uses Nested Functions to begin with
+Which is 90%[^stat-90] of the reason anyone uses Nested Functions to begin with!

 ## What Is Going On With GNU Nested Functions???

-Honestly, I do NOT know.
+Honestly, I do NOT know at this point.

 It's worth saying that I almost had to cut out GNU Nested Functions because of how god-awfully the were performing in the GCC graphs.
 It made it exponentially harder to get a good, zoomed-in look at the rest of the entries.
 While some have talked about standardizing just GNU Nested Functions, I do not think that ISO C could standardize an extension like this in any kind of Good Faith and still call itself a language concerned about low-level code and speed.
 Its existing implementations are so performance-deleting it's a wonder why the decades-old code generated for it hasn't been improved or touched up.
 I can only hope that the forthcoming `-ftrampoline-impl=heap` code from GCC puts it more in-line with the "Normal Functions (Static)" or "Normal Functions (Thread Local)" category, but if the performance of the new trampoline is just as awful as the current one I'd consider GNU Nested Functions to be dead-on-arrival for a lot of use cases.